mapping-commons/sssom/src/docs/spec-formats-tsv.md

 The metadata block ends with the first line that does not begin with a `#` character, which marks the beginning of the mappings block.

-The metadata block SHOULD only contains the slots that do have a value.
+The metadata block SHOULD only contain the slots that do have a value.
 SSSOM/TSV writers SHOULD skip slots with no value when serialising the mapping set object.

 #### Multi-valued slots with a single value